 Non-strict equational constraint for linear functional patterns.
-Thus, it must be ensured that the first argument is always (after evalutation by narrowing) a linear pattern.
-Experimental.
+Thus, it must be ensured that the first argument is always (after evaluation by narrowing) a linear pattern.
+Experimental and only supported in PAKCS.

 '''

 (&) :: Bool \rightarrow Bool \rightarrow Bool

 '''

 Concurrent conjunction.
 An expression like (c1 & amp; c2) is evaluated by evaluating the c1 and c2 in a concurrent manner.